hamilton-m/hamilton-m.github.io/about.md

 ---

 ## 🧑‍💼 Work Experience
-* :microscope: Scientific Research: Robotics and Artificial Intelligence Scientific Research.
+* 🔬 Scientific Research: Robotics and Artificial Intelligence Scientific Research.

-* :lock: Private security/reverse engineering: Development of the base system for a games anti-cheat engine.
+* 🔒 Private security/reverse engineering: Development of the base system for a games anti-cheat engine.

 ---